rec224/cse341_proj/README.md

 Reservation Interface:
 The reservation interface should also have a trigger that adds a customer to the customer database upon making a reservation.
 I did not have time to implement this feature.

+Dates are restricted to [1/1/2022, 2/28/2022].
+I have this limitation because my rates table was getting very big.
+Reservations are also restricted to hotels 11, 12, and 13 because the rates table is so large with only the three hotels input.